mlochbaum/BQN/doc/depth.md

         ≡⟨5,⟨'c',f,2⟩⟩
     2

-If the function `IsArray` indicates whether its argument is an array, then we can write a recursive definition of Depth using the Choose composition.
+If the function `IsArray` indicates whether its argument is an array, then we can write a recursive definition of Depth using the Choose modifier.

     Depth←IsArray◶0‿{1+0⌈´Depth¨⥊𝕩}